winitzki/scall/tutorial/programming_dhall.md

 ### Verifying the laws of functors

 A functor's `fmap` method must satisfy the identity and the composition laws.
-In the Haskell syntax, these laws are (informally) written as:
+In the Haskell syntax, these laws are   written as:

 ```haskell
  fmap id == id    -- Identity law
  fmap (f . g) == (fmap f) . (fmap g)   -- Composition law.
 ```

-Given a specific type constructor `F` and its `Functor` typeclass evidence, the following function will set up the equality types for `F`'s functor laws:
+Given a   type constructor `F` and its `Functor` typeclass evidence, the following function will set up the equality types for `F`'s functor laws:

 ```dhall
 let functorLaws = λ(F : Type → Type) → λ(functor_F : Functor F) →